 Pantarhei Bioscience and Pantarhei Oncology are Dutch bio-pharmaceutical companies that develop unique new treatment concepts in the areas of Women’s Health and Reproductive Endocrine Oncology.
-Founded in 2001 by the former R&D executive of Organon Herjan Coelingh Bennink, it has since then filed more than 220 patents.
+Founded in 2000 by the former R&D executive of Organon Herjan Coelingh Bennink, it has since then filed more than 220 patents.

 The Pantarhei companies develop the new drugs up to phase II efficacy and safety.
-We invent and create intellectual property (IP) for the new treatment concepts, provide in-house project management and select the best in class partners in the world for the outsourcing of our research and development activities.
+We create intellectual property (IP) for the new treatment concepts, provide in-house project management and select the best in class partners in the world for the outsourcing of our research and development activities.
 After generating favourable and safe human proof-of-concept data, projects are sold or licensed-out to a (pharmaceutical) partner for final development (phase III), regulatory approval and commercialisation.
 Over the years, Pantarhei has sold and licensed a series of unique Women’s Health treatment concepts to Serono (now Merck), Schering (now Bayer), HRA Pharma SA, Mithra Pharmaceuticals and Gedeon Richter.
-In the area of Reproductive Endocrine Oncology, Pantarhei has performed promising clinical efficacy studies in patients with breast and prostate cancer.
+In the area of Reproductive Endocrine Oncology, Pantarhei has performed promising clinical efficacy studies in patients with advanced breast and prostate cancer.